- Why Smoke Bombs are Ideal for Photography

 When you buy new photography gear, it’s incumbent on you to learn how to use it.
 Of course, prior to purchasing new gear, you should explore the various options and select items that fit in with your workflow and that meet your needs.

 The same is true with accessories like smoke bombs.
 There are various colors and sizes from many different manufacturers.
 Some come in cans while others are more like grenades.
 Still others are sticks that emit smoke from one end.
+You can find all sorts of smoke bombs from Peacock Smoke at Smoke Effect.

 Albert has a few favorites: